Falitokiniaina/ADproject/README.md

 # Introduction

-YADI was written by Marsellus Wallace, Ephrem Berhe Gebremariam, Falitokiniaina Rabearison, Kiril Sardjoski, Reddy Aldino, and Ivan Vukić.
+YADI was written by Marcello Benedetti, Ephrem Berhe Gebremariam, Falitokiniaina Rabearison, Kiril Sardjoski, Reddy Aldino, and Ivan Vukić.
 It was written as a project for the Advance databases course which is part of Data Mining and Knowledge Management european master.

 # What is it?